 Ensuring safety when you are having sexual intercourse with your partner is extremely necessary.
-Practicing safe sex is a way to prevent unwanted pregnancies, STDs, and STIs.
+Practising safe sex is a way to prevent unwanted pregnancies, STDs, and STIs.

 It is essential to understand that anyone can contract STDs and STIs, regardless of their sexual orientation or preferences.
 You can have safe sex with your partner by not letting vaginal fluid or semen enter your genitals or mouth.

 In this article on how to have safe sex, we will look into the different measures you can adapt to have safe sexual intercourse with your partner.

 You can always use a condom while having intercourse as a safety barrier to prevent pregnancy and STD/Is.
 However, when you are relying upon male condoms, always opt for latex-based condoms.
 It is because they can prevent STDs and STIs.

 If you are allergic to latex, the next best option is polyurethane condoms.
 You can also use female condoms to have safe sex.
 If you are using a lubricant, always prefer water-based lubricants as they prevent the breakage of condoms.

 Though condoms can reduce the risk of contracting STDs and STIs, they do not ensure 100% protection.
 Even when you are using a condom, they cannot protect you from infections caused by sores or wounds.
 So, to be on the safe side, you can avoid having sexual intercourse if your partner has warts, rashes, or itchiness.

 Buy your size of condom @myONEcondoms.com